-A systematic review (also systematic literature review or structured literature review, SLR) is a review of literature focused on a research question that tries to identify, appraise, select and synthesize all high quality research evidence relevant to that question.
-Systematic reviews of high-quality randomized controlled trials are crucial to evidence-based medicine.
+A literature review is a review of literature focused on a research question to identify, appraise, select and synthesize all high quality research evidence relevant to that question.

 Similar to primary research, development of the literature review requires four stages: